NEW VIDEO IN PRODUCTION. STAY TUNED VIA YOUR INBOX OR SIGN UP NOW

 Your website will always stay up to date with the latest technology and never become obsolete.

 A universal Class directory across all MOBLE websites means that all MOBLE websites are consistent.
 This makes it easy for website maintenance to be automated, plus designers and developers can under each others code.

-The next few Episodes cover each tab on the Frames Drawer in much more detail.
+The next few Episodes cover each tab on the Frames Tools in much more detail.
 Jump ahead at any time, if you want to get more familiar.

 PUT YOUR DESIGN HAT ON

 If you're not a designer then you need not be burdened by viewing all the Frames.
 You can flip to Business Mode and simply focus on writing great copy and choosing great images.